Bakugan Battle Brawlers: Part 1

-Then they face Mag Mel and discover Interspace being destroyed, so they go back to Earth to save it but they are trapped and must figure a way to save the gate, the key, the battlers and Interspace.
-Just then, Anubias and Sellon reveal themselves as artificial life forms created by Mag Mel to assure his resurrection and succeeded in taking Dan's Key.
-In a new battle, Dan finds out that Mag Mel is actually Barodius, who survived his last encounter on Neathia after being transported to the dark reversed dimension created by Code Eve.
-He later plans to destroy Earth, Gundalia, Neathia, Vestal and New Vestroia by sending every civilization to the dark reversed dimension.
-Dan and Drago have a final brawl against Mag Mel and Razenoid with Drago evolving one more time into the legendary Fusion Dragonoid.
-They manage to win, but before "disappearing", Mag Mel says that his final demise will cause another disaster to befall on Dan and Drago.
+They face Mag Mel and discover Interspace being destroyed, and so return to Earth to save it; however, they are trapped and must figure out a way to save the gate, the key, the battlers, and Interspace.
+Anubias and Sellon reveal themselves as artificial lifeforms created by Mag Mel to assure his resurrection and succeed in taking Dan's Key.
+In a new battle, Dan learns that Mag Mel is actually Barodius, who survived his last encounter on Neathia after being transported to the dark reversed dimension created by Code Eve.
+He now plans to destroy Earth, Gundalia, Neathia, Vestal, and New Vestroia by sending all civilizations to the dark reversed dimension.
+In he and Dan's final battle against Mag Mel and Razenoid, Drago evolves one more time into the legendary Fusion Dragonoid.
+They win, but, before "disappearing", Mag Mel says that his final demise will cause another disaster to befall Dan and Drago.

 Part 2

-A few months later, Bakugan City is shown to have a peaceful start as humans have now communed with the Bakugan from New Vestroia.
-Not all is well when 4 Mechtogan led by Coredegon, who have broken free from their Bakugan, start terrorizing the place.
-Not only that, but some new enemy called Wiseman has appeared with ancient Bakugan called the Nonets.
-At the beginning, The Brawlers get confused because Wiseman somehow had the appearance of Gunz Lazar, the new Haos Brawler who disappeared after the four Mechtogan attacked Bakugan City.
-But it was later revealed that Wiseman was actually Coredegon in disguise while the real Gunz was put in a coma so his negative energy was absorbed.
-After Coredegon alongside his pals (in his combined form as a Mechtogan Destroyer) sent the Brawlers to the Doom Dimension, he completely destroyed the Earth and New Vestroia.
-With Gunz back to his normal state, Dan and the others travel through time in order to stop Mechtavius Destroyer from killing every human and Bakugan.
-In the final battle, Dragonoid Destroyer, who is Drago's last Mechtogan, acquires an infinite power that comes from the bond between Bakugan and humans all over the world, which gave them a chance to defeat the Nonet Mechtogan and send them back between dimensions.
-Dan's friends throw him a party, but soon discover Dan is missing.
+Several months later, humans and Bakugan from New Vestroia now coexist, as humans in Bakugan City managed to commune with them.
+However, four Mechtogan led by Coredegon, who have broken free from their Bakugan, start terrorizing the city, and a new enemy, Wiseman, emerges along with ancient Bakugan called the Nonets.
+Wiseman has the appearance of Gunz Lazar, a new Haos Brawler who disappeared after the four Mechtogan attacked Bakugan City.
+It is later revealed that Wiseman is actually Coredegon in disguise, while the real Gunz was put in a coma so his negative energy was absorbed.
+After Coredegon, in his combined form as a Mechtogan Destroyer, and his friends send the Brawlers to the Doom Dimension, he destroys Earth and New Vestroia.
+With Gunz back to normal, the brawlers travel through time in order to stop Mechtavius Destroyer from killing humanity and Bakugan.
+In the final battle, Dragonoid Destroyer, Drago's last Mechtogan, acquires an infinite power that comes from the bond between Bakugan and humans all over the world, allowing them to defeat the Nonet Mechtogan and send them back between dimensions.
+Dan's friends throw him a party before he decides to depart on another adventure with Drago, having had enough time in the spotlight and wanting other Brawlers to have the opportunity to rise to his rank.
 Shun sees Dan and Drago sailing off using a boat borrowed from Kato.
-Dan says that another adventure is waiting for him and Drago, and that he had enough time in the spotlight, such that he wants to let other Brawlers rise to his rank.